From 2019

 Palawan Island, Philippines

-This program aims to raise public awareness of the importance of nature and the threats it faces.
-It aims to generate concrete actions and solutions to these challenges, and to improve the resilience of local populations.
+This programme aims to raise awareness of the importance and threats to Nature.
+It aims to generate concrete actions and solutions to these issues and improve the resilience of local populations.
+It has also led to the creation of an educational programme aimed at reaching a school-age audience.

 HOME > PROJECTS > EDUCATION AND AWARENESS > EDUCATION AND AWARENESS IN THE PHILIPPINES

-Our planet is currently facing numerous threats, such as pollution (air, water, soil), deforestation and climate change.
-Faced with this reality, it's vital that we take the initiative.
+Our planet is currently facing a number of threats such as the pollution (air, water, soil), the deforestation or the climate change.
+In light of this, it is therefore essential that we take initiatives.
 Indeed, as Robert Swan OBE once said, "the greatest threat to our planet is the belief that someone else will save it".
-Whether it's our consumption of energy or food, for example, we all have the power to choose a form of consumption that is more respectful of people and nature.
+Whether it is our consumption of energy or food, there are many examples to show that we all have the power to act more respectfullythe Humans and Nature on a daily basis.
+Because there is only one, let'sprotect our planet Earth.

-Rubble - Aborlan forest, Palawan Island, Philippines.
-Credit R. Perrucaud
+Photograph of litter - Aborlan forest, Palawan Island, Philippines.
+Credit: R. Perrucaud

 Tree planting - Palawan Island, Philippines.
 Credit M. Vergniol

-Class taught at Irawan Primary School, Puerto Princesa City, Palawan.
+Class given at Irawan Primary School, Puerto Princesa City, Palawan.
 Credit: L. Chatagnat.

-In 2024, we created a environmental education program for elementary school.
-Since November 2024, we have been running weekly courses at Irawan elementary school.
-The program is divided into 5 themes: Environment, contamination and waste; Environmental protection; Environmental quality; Climate and natural phenomena; Natural resources.
-Through this project, the aims are to raise awareness of environmental issues, provide an understanding of natural systems, develop and diversify environmental skills (waste reduction, energy efficiency...), and promote sustainable lifestyles.
+Lastyear,thecreated an environmental education programme for primary schools.
+Thus, since November 2024, we have been organising weekly classes at the Irawan primary school.
+The programme includes 5 themes: Environment, Contamination and waste; Environmental protection; Environmental quality; Climate and natural phenomena; Natural resources.
+Through this project, the objectives are to raise awareness of environmental issuesto provide an understanding of natural systemsto develop and diversify skills related to the environment (waste reduction, energy efficiency...), as well as promoting more sustainable lifestyles..

-The aim is to extend the program to a larger number of schools, and to train teachers so that they can continue to work in the same way. stand-alone environmental awareness campaigns.
+The aim is to extend this program to a larger number of schools.
+We would also like to trainteachers so that they can independently pursue environmental awareness actions.

-As part of the World Binturong DayEvery year, on the second Saturday in May, we celebrate Binturong Day with a series of events aimed at raising awareness among schools, universities, health centers and local communities.
-To mark the occasion, a range of educational and awareness-raising activities are developed and deployed to raise awareness of the binturong, provide information on the threats facing the species and, more broadly, promote a more sustainable approach. awareness of environmental issues.
-Particular attention is paid to existing solutions as well as concrete actions that everyone can do at their own level to help preserve biodiversity and, more generally, the environment.
+In the same spiritas the World Binturong Day, celebrated every year on the second Saturday of May, we set up, throughout this month, a series of events aimed at raising awareness among different audiences within schools, universities and local communities.
+On this occasion, various educational and awareness-raising activities are developed to highlightthe binturong, inform about the threats facing it and, more generally, promote an awareness of environmental issues.
+Particular attention is paid to the concrete solutions and actions that everyone can undertake at their own level, in order to contribute to the preservation of biodiversity and the environment.

-Outside this month, we also organize occasional awareness-raising activities in schools, universities, local communities and at environmental events.
+Outside of this month, we also organise awareness-raising activities in schools, universities, local communities and at events related to the environment.

 Binturong Month 2024 in the community of Langogan.
 Credit D. Pagal.